 - Radon Gas: Just like lead paint, you have a responsibility of providing your Florida tenant with information regarding radon gas.

 - Authorized Authorities: You are also required to provide your tenants with your full legal name and address.
+If a landlord fails to do so they may miss out on rent payments.

 Overview of the Landlord-Tenant Law in Florida